Evacuation Day (New York): British evacuation

+When British ships began sailing out of New York Harbor, they carried onboard tens of thousands of British military personnel and Loyalists along with 3,000 Black people.
+Carleton had instructed his subordinates to create the Book of Negroes, which listed 1,136 Black men, 914 women, and 750 children who had left the city during the evacuation, and sent a copy to Washington.
+Most of the 3,000 were from the American South, but approximately 300 were from New York.
+Along with the military personnel and Loyalists, they went to various ports across the British Empire, including Nova Scotia, Florida, the West Indies and England.
+For years afterward, the British decision to evacuate the freed slaves and refusal to compensate their American enslavers remained a point of tension in Anglo-American relations.
+Carleton gave a final evacuation date of 12:00 noon on November 25, 1783.
+An anecdote by New York physician Alexander Anderson told of a scuffle between a British officer and the proprietress of a boarding house, as she defiantly raised her own American flag before noon.
+Following the departure of the British, the city was secured by American troops under the command of General Henry Knox.

 Legendary flag-raising

-Entry to the city under General George Washington was delayed until a still-flying British Union Flag could be removed.
+Entry to the city under General George Washington was delayed until a still-flying Union Flag could be removed.
 The flag had been nailed to a flagpole at Fort George on the Battery at the southern tip of Manhattan.
 The pole was greased as a final act of defiance.
-After a number of men attempted to tear down the British colors, wooden cleats were cut and nailed to the pole and, with the help of a ladder, an army veteran, John Van Arsdale, was able to ascend the pole, remove the flag, and replace it with the Stars and Stripes before the British fleet had completely sailed out of sight.
+After a number of men attempted to tear down the British colors, wooden cleats were cut and nailed to the pole and, with the help of a ladder, an army veteran, John Van Arsdale, was allegedly able to ascend the pole, remove the flag, and replace it with the Stars and Stripes before the British fleet had completely sailed out of sight.
 The same day, a liberty pole with a flag was erected at New Utrecht Reformed Church; its successor still stands there.
 Another liberty pole was raised in Jamaica, Queens, in a celebration that December.

 Washington's entry

 Finally, seven years after the retreat from Manhattan on November 16, 1776, General George Washington and Governor of New York George Clinton reclaimed Fort Washington on the northwest corner of Manhattan Island and then led the Continental Army in a triumphal procession march down the road through the center of the island onto Broadway in the Town to the Battery.
 The evening of Evacuation Day, Clinton hosted a public dinner at Fraunces Tavern, which Washington attended.
 It concluded with thirteen toasts, according to a contemporary account in Rivington's Gazette, the company drinking to: